Code-Society-Lab/cursif-backend/README.md

   - [Postgresql](https://www.postgresql.org/download/)

 ### Configurations
+Make sure you have installed the requirement above before continuing.

 ### Start the application:

+  * In the `cursif` directory,, create the file `.env`
   * Set the environemnent source with `source .env`
   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`